Shantnu-Matharoo/Shantnu-Matharoo/README.md

 # Hi everyone :wave:

-I'm a web developer from the India, who loves open source, and is currently working on Pyhton & Golang.
+I'm a developer from the India, who loves open source, and is currently working on Pyhton & Golang.
 I am working as a SRE right now but code for fun.

 <details>